Supervisor: Dr Irit Katz

 Biography:

-Funded by the Smuts Memorial Fund, the Cambridge Trust, and a SSHRC Doctoral Fellowship, Nicholas’ architectural scholarship is complemented by several years of practical experience at internationally recognized firms.
+Funded by the Cambridge Trust, the Smuts Memorial Fund, and a SSHRC Doctoral Fellowship, Nicholas’ architectural scholarship is complemented by several years of practical experience at internationally recognized firms.
 Having won awards for design and teaching at the University of Waterloo, where he studied at both the undergraduate and graduate levels, Nicholas has also notably published his research on memorial architecture and justice in the Journal of Architecture and Architecture and Culture, before pursuing his PhD.